 - You can open the access point and upload your objects

-- This redirect to where your files or folders is located and you can start uploading
+- Moreover, This redirects to where your files or folders are located, and you can start uploading.

-Note that while you are using the access point, you are only allowed to perform the object operations as stated in the access point permissions.
+In addition, Note that while using the access point, you are only allowed to perform the object operations as stated in the access point permissions.

-Note: once again as a reminder, you cannot change the Block Public Access settings for an access point after the access point is created.
+Note: Nonetheless, Once again, as a reminder, you cannot change the Block Public Access settings for an access point after the access point is created.

-Our current public access is OFF, the only way we can have access is via the Access Point policy which is written in JSON and can provide access to the objects stored in the bucket from this Access Point.
+Consequently, Our current public access is OFF.
+Similarly, The only way we can have access is via the Access Point policy which is written in JSON and can provide access to the objects stored in the bucket from this Access Point.